Dinosaurus!

-Dinosaurus! is a 1960 science fiction film directed by Irvin Yeaworth and produced by Jack H. Harris.
+Dinosaurus! is a 1960 science-fiction film directed by Irvin Yeaworth and produced by Jack H. Harris.

 Plot

-The film is about an American engineering team led by Bart (Ward Ramsey) building a harbor on a Caribbean island when they accidentally uncover two dinosaurs that have been frozen in suspended animation for millions of years.
+The film is about an American engineering team led by Bart (Ward Ramsey) that is building a harbor on a Caribbean island, when they accidentally uncover two dinosaurs that have been frozen in suspended animation for millions of years.
 They are a Brontosaurus and a Tyrannosaurus rex.
 That night, during a storm, the beasts are struck by lightning and come back to life.
 The islanders have no idea that the dinosaurs are alive because of the storm and are now roaming the island.
-Also awakened is a caveman (Gregg Martell), who initially is unknown to the islanders as he was buried some distance away.
-The Tyrannosaurus hunts across the island, attacking a beach guard and trolley cart.
-The caveman meanwhile stumbles into, and is bewildered by, a modern house.
-There he meets and befriends an island boy with a love of dinosaurs, Julio.
-The caveman introduces Julio to the Brontosaurus, who he is friendly to, and they go on a ride across the island.
+Also awakened is a caveman (Gregg Martell), who initially is unknown to the islanders, as he was buried some distance away.
+The T. rex hunts across the island, attacking a beach guard and trolley cart.
+The caveman, meanwhile, stumbles into and is bewildered by a modern house.
+There, he meets and befriends an island boy with a love of dinosaurs, Julio.
+The caveman introduces Julio to the Brontosaurus, to which he is friendly, and they go on a ride across the island.

-The Tyrannosaurus catches up to them and menaces Julio and the caveman, leading to it battling the Brontosaurus as the others hide in an abandoned mine shaft.
-After the Tyrannosaurus seemingly kills the Brontosaurus by biting its neck, it notices the humans hiding in the mine and begins furiously kicking and clawing at it.
-The engineers briefly drive the Tyrannosaurus back by lobbing a Molotov cocktail into its mouth.
-As Bart goes in to save Julio and the others, the caveman sacrifices himself holding up a collapsing beam to keep the mine shaft from caving in entirely, allowing others to escape.
+The T. rex catches up to them and menaces Julio and the caveman, leading to it battling the Brontosaurus as the others hide in an abandoned mineshaft.
+After the T. rex seemingly kills the Brontosaurus by biting its neck, it notices the humans hiding in the mine and begins furiously kicking and clawing at it.
+The engineers briefly drive the T. rex back by lobbing a Molotov cocktail into its mouth.
+As Bart goes in to save Julio and the others, the caveman sacrifices himself by holding up a collapsing beam to keep the mineshaft from caving in entirely, allowing others to escape.
 The Brontosaurus, still alive, accidentally stumbles away and into a quicksand pit that swallows it up.

-Meanwhile, the islanders have found refuge from the Tyrannosaurus by hiding in the old fortress, which is protected by a ring of burning fuel.
-To ensure the Tyrannosaurus does not get in, Bart drives out to face the beast in a mechanical digger.
-They duel on the edge of an island cliff and, after a tense fight, the Tyrannosaurus is knocked into water, ending the island terror.
-The film ends with a picture of the apparently dead Tyrannosaurus on the sea bed.
+Meanwhile, the islanders have found refuge from the T. rex by hiding in the old fortress, which is protected by a ring of burning fuel.
+To ensure the T. rex does not get in, Bart drives out to face the beast in a mechanical digger.
+They duel on the edge of an island cliff, and after a tense fight, the T. rex is knocked into water, ending the island terror.
+The film ends with a picture of the apparently dead T. rex on the sea bed.
 In an ending similar to his previous films The Blob and 4D Man, the words "THE END" are shown, followed by a question mark.